BuildOnViction/tomox-sdk/WEBSOCKET_API.md

 where

-- \<channel_name> is either 'orders', 'ohlcv', 'orderbook', 'raw_orderbook', 'trades'
+- \<channel_name> is either 'orders', 'ohlcv', 'orderbook', 'trades'
 - \<event_type> is a string describing what type of message is being sent
 - \<payload> is a JSON object